PREVIEW-Biden to host Australia and Britain to reveal details of submarine pact to counter China | Law-Order

 In a second stage of the AUKUS project, the three countries will share advanced technology such as artificial intelligence and hypersonic weapons.
 British and Australian officials said last week there was still work needed to break down bureaucratic barriers to such technology sharing.
 Bill Greenwalt, a former senior Pentagon official for industrial policy, said that since it will be years before the Australia has new submarines, the partners urgently need to move forward with this second stage, which covers capabilities that could be deployed within the next few years and are needed quickly given the growing threat posed by China.

 "Undersea drones, swarming drones, ubiquitous surveillance, advanced AI and data analytics are all in this potential wheelhouse but ITAR (International Traffic in Arms Regulations) prevents the types of cooperation that is needed," said Greenwalt, referring to U.S. export rules.
-A State Department spokesperson said the United States was working to streamline the defense trade process, adding: "We do not anticipate any challenges in implementing AUKUS due to U.S. export-control regulations."
+A State Department spokesperson said the United States was working to streamline the defense trade process.

 Over the next five years, Australian workers will come to U.S. submarine shipyards to observe and train, the source said, adding that this could help ease a shortfall of U.S. shipyard workers.
 It is unclear how AUKUS might affect the U.S. Navy's own submarine acquisitions.
 General Dynamics Corp, which makes Virginia class submarines, has 17 of them in its current backlog delivering through 2032.